wazzapsenk/wazzapsenk/README.md

 - 🌱 I’m currently learning STM32 microcontrollers for embedded systems and creating mobile game on Unity...
 - 💞️ I’m looking to collaborate on IDK i can need everything on everytime :swh:
 - 📫 burakaansahin@gmail.com
+- 👀 You can check my NFT collection: https://opensea.io/wazzap